theRealAph/ScopeLocals/README.md

 ###  Rebinding of Extent Local Variables

-The immutability of `ExtentLocal` bindings means that within a thread a caller can reliably communicate a constant value to the methods it calls.
+The immutability of `ExtentLocal` bindings means that within a thread a caller can use an `ExtentLocal` to reliably communicate a constant value to the methods it calls.
 However, there are times when one of those called methods might need to use the same `ExtentLocal` variable to communicate a different value to the methods *it* calls.
 The